Pacific Sea Nettle

 Pacific Sea Nettle, Chrysaora fuscescens.
 Underwater photograph taken in Zihuatanejo Bay, Guerrero, February 2019.
 Photograph courtesy of Ron Woheau, Zihuatanejo.

 Phylogeny: The Pacific Sea Nettle, Chrysaora fuscescens (Brandt, 1835), is a member of the Pelagiidae Family of Pelagiid Jellyfish and the Class Scyphozoan of true jellies.
-It is also known as the Brown Sea Nettle and in Mexico as medusa ortiga café.
+They are also known as the Brown Sea Nettle and in Mexico as medusa ortiga café.
 There are presently fifteen recognized species in the genus Chrysaora.

 Morphology: The Pacific Sea Nettle has a bell that is amber, brown, or reddish in color, usually with a darker margin.
 Some have a visible lighter colored star pattern on the outer surface of the bell.
-They have 24 brown, reddish, or maroon colored tentacles distributed around the margin of the bell.
+They have twenty-four brown, reddish, or maroon colored tentacles distributed around the margin of the bell.
 The oral arms may be pink, yellowish-brown, or reddish-brown in color.
 The bell can reach up to 30 cm (12 inches) in diameter, though most are smaller.
 The oral arms may reach 4.6 m (15 feet) in length.
-To migrate towards the surface, they use light sensing organs called oceli.
+To migrate towards the surface, utilizing their light sensing oceli.

 Habitat and Distribution: Pacific Sea Nettles are found in the pelagic zone, and in bays and estuaries.
 They are normally found in the first 20 m (66 feet) of the water column.
 The Brown Sea Nettles are found across the Northern Pacific Ocean, from Japan to California, extending from the Gulf of Alaska down to Mexico.
 They are less common in Mexican waters, typically limited to the central and northern coasts.